BorisMinin/Middleware_Sample/README.md

 ## Usage
 To use the Web API, you need to try out several scenarios:
 1. In the _appsettings.json_ configuration file specify the _true_ value for the IsTechnicalWorkInProgress key, which will signal the ongoing technical work on the service.
-In this case, when you start the project, you will receive an error message
+In this case, when you start the project, you will receive an error message.
 2. In the _appsettings.json_ configuration file specify the _false_ value for the IsTechnicalWorkInProgress key, which will signal that no technical work is currently being carried out on the service.
-In this case, when you start the project, swagger will be launched and you will be able to use endpoints
+In this case, when you start the project, swagger will be launched and you will be able to use endpoints.

 First scenario: